samdev-7/samdev-7/README.md

 ### Hey there!
 I'm Sam Liu
 # Welcome to my GitHub profile
-This is where most of my projects rest.
+This is where most of my personal projects rest.
 Check out my [website](https://samliu.dev)!